Countdown to combination begins

 Dorset and Wiltshire & Swindon Fire Authorities have successfully gained the support of the Secretary of State to combine and now start their one year journey in bringing together the two Fire & Rescue Services.

 The combined Dorset and Wiltshire Fire & Rescue Service officially came into being in shadow status on 1 April 2015 and will replace the two existing Authorities on 1 April 2016.
 This combination will help to secure the future of the two Services and the continued safety of the public in the two counties.
+Click here for the latest news release.

 As the two Services start to come together, they will be focused on ensuring they maintain the professional emergency services for people living in, working in and travelling through Dorset and Wiltshire.